Max-Gabriel-Susman/argus_automation_service/README.md

-# Argus Automation Service
+# Argus Robotic Client

-The Argus Automation Service provides support for QA, testing, and administation of the Argus Simulation system.
+The Argus Robotic Client provides support for QA, testing, and administation of the Argus Simulation system.